 Dean of the Peabody Institute

-Bronstein notes the move from a major orchestra to a university and conservatory is a “natural extension” of his career-long interest in the formation of young musicians.
+The move from a major orchestra to a university and conservatory is a natural extension of Bronstein’s career-long interest in the formation of young musicians.
 His first arts administrative experience was as executive director of the Civic Orchestra of Chicago, the training orchestra of the Chicago Symphony, which has hundreds of alumni employed with orchestras around the world.

 For the latest news, updates, iniatives, and more from Fred Bronstein visit his from the Dean page.